rse-verification/saida/README.md

 This program is licensed under the GPL2 license, see license headers in source code files and the full license in the LICENSE file.

-ACSL Contract inference for helper functions.
-Developed for Frama-C v23.1 but also seems to work for Frama-C versions <= 28.1.
+This is a plugin for Frama-C. Given ab entry-point function with an ACSL contract, it infers ACSL contracts for helper functions, i.e. functions further down the call tree.
+It was originally developed for Frama-C v23.1 but has been tested with Frama-C versions <= 28.1.
 Please note that the plugin is experimental and still under development so that no results are guaranteed.

 ## Install TriCera